Problem Solving Leadership

 - Wrap up and further learning

 (Note: I often offer special sessions during one of the evenings.)

 Jerry Weinberg and I offer PSL one or more times a year, depending on our schedules and interest.
 The workshop takes place in Albuquerque, New Mexico.

-I will open registration for the September class the week of May 18, 2015.
 Please sign up for email notification using the form int he “Sign Up…” tab.
 I send out the notice using iContact.

 Jerry is author or co-author of several hundred articles and more than 30 books.
 His earliest published work was on operating systems and programming languages, but the 1971 publication of The Psychology of Computer Programming is considered by many the beginning of the study of software engineering as human behavior.
 His subsequent works have been an elaboration of many of the software engineering topics raised in that book, through all phases of the software life-cycle, including defining problems and requirements, analysis and design, testing and measurement, as well as management.